 Environmental entrepreneurs, or ecopreneurs, are people that believe that environmental products and services can serve as a synergy of business opportunity and environmental responsibility.

 The Multipure Business Opportunity promotes not just entrepreneurship, but ecopreneurship.
-Multipure allows Independent Distributors to attain financial success by promoting cleaner drinking water; Multipure filters are more environmentally responsible than disposable bottled water, whose plastic bottles can take anywhere from 400 to 1,000 years to biodegrade.
+Multipure allows Independent Builders to attain financial success by promoting cleaner drinking water; Multipure filters are more environmentally responsible than disposable bottled water, whose plastic bottles can take anywhere from 400 to 1,000 years to biodegrade.
 Multipure Drinking Water Systems not only provide a way to enjoy water that is cleaner and more healthful than bottled water, but provide a solid carbon block filter that naturally biodegrades and even continues to remove environmental pollutions while in a landfill!

 The problem with disposable bottled water: